Lucia Corral Peña

-Lucia Corral Peña is a senior program officer for Blue Shield Against Violence, managing the portfolio of grants focused on ending domestic violence in California.
+Lucia Corral Peña is a senior program officer managing the portfolio of grants focused on ending domestic violence in California.

 Prior to her role at the Foundation, Ms. Corral Peña was principal of Corral Peña Consulting where her practice focused on creating opportunities for diverse and low-income communities, addressing the unmet needs of immigrants, agricultural workers, and women in California.
 With twenty years of programmatic and grantmaking experience, Ms. Corral Peña has contributed to national- and regional-level collaboratives on Latino leadership, reproductive justice, and civic engagement projects across Northern California and the Central Valley.
 She previously served as director of the Western Region for Hispanics in Philanthropy (HIP), where she managed the organization's award-winning Funders' Collaborative for Strong Latino Communities in five states.
 She has also served as program director at The California Wellness Foundation where she focused on state and local projects promoting the health of California's low-wage workforce.